Menu

 • When speaking of weights, NZE follows BrE with tonne.
 However in hyperbolic statements, ton and tons are commonly used (e.g. I have tons of lollies).

 • In words that may be spelt with either an -ise or an -ize ending (such as organise/organize) NZE prefers -ise.
-This contrasts with BrE where -ise is also generally preferred, but for some, including the Oxford Dictionary, -ize is preferred.
+BrE also generally prefers -ise but some British styles, including the Oxford Dictionary, prefer -ize.

 • NZE prefers fiord over fjord, unlike most other English-speaking countries, although fjord is sometimes used.

-• NZE always uses jail rather than the historical gaol of BrE.
+• NZE always uses jail rather than the historical gaol in BrE.

 • Gram, kilogram and other similar metric derivatives are preferably spelled without the extra -me (ie. gram, not gramme), which is acceptable (but also becoming uncommon) in BrE.
 NZE does, however, follow BrE with the distinction between program (related to computers) and programme (for a concert or on TV).

-One final note is that NZE writing does use American English (AmE) spelling when the word is part of a trademark – such as Cooper Tires or Colorsteel – or with American titles such as the FBI Medal of Valor.
+One final note is that you should keep American English (AmE) spelling when the word is part of a trademark – such as Cooper Tires or Colorsteel – or with American titles such as the FBI Medal of Valor.
 In addition, some newspapers (such as The New Zealand Herald) retain the American English spelling if the original article came from an American publication.

 What next?